ebingrav/avwiki/White_Dragons.md

 stumbling upon a White Dragon's lair.

-''White Dragons can [make their scales frigidly cold](Racial_Frigid "wikilink").
+''White Dragons can [make their scales frigidly cold](Racial_Frigid.md "wikilink").
 Anyone who touches them becomes more vulnerable to ice and frost.
-White Dragons protect themselves against spellcasters by coating their bodies in a layer of [magically reflective ice](Racial_Icemirror "wikilink").
-Due to their time spent amidst the ice, White Dragons have [terrific balance](Racial_Surefoot "wikilink").
+White Dragons protect themselves against spellcasters by coating their bodies in a layer of [magically reflective ice](Racial_Icemirror.md "wikilink").
+Due to their time spent amidst the ice, White Dragons have [terrific balance](Racial_Surefoot.md "wikilink").
 This makes them much more difficult to knock down in battle.

 ''When utilizing her frost breath to its fullest potential, a White Dragon can freeze her opponent solid, causing them to miss their next